sapondanaisriwan/AdashimaaTube/README.md

 ## Contributing
 Any contribution is greatly appreciated.

-If you really like this project you can tips me for my hard work at
+If you like this project you can tip me for my hard work at

 [![ko-fi.com](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/sapondanaisriwan)